efcs/elib/README.md

 Except:
 : A header only exception library similar to boost::exception.
-It allows for exceptions to store arbitrary data
+It allows exceptions to store arbitrary data

+Filesystem
+: A posix only implementation of the C++14 filesystem library.
+  (No Windows Support)

 Log
 : Exactly what it sounds like.
 A basic message logging library.